cloudhumans/take-home/README.md

             "content": "Hello!
 How can I assist you today?
 I'm Claudia, your Tesla support assistant 😊\nTesla batteries are designed to last many years; the vehicle will notify you if maintenance is needed!
 Let me know if you have more questions! 🚗⚡"
         }
     ],
+    "handoverToHumanNeeded": false,
-    "sectionsUsed": [
+    "sectionsRetrieved": [
-        {
-            "content": "How do I know if my Tesla battery needs replacement?
-Tesla batteries are designed to last many years; the vehicle will notify you if maintenance is needed."
+        { "score": 0.6085123, "content": "How do I know if my Tesla battery needs replacement?
+Tesla batteries are designed to last many years; the vehicle will notify you if maintenance is needed." }, { "score": 0.5785547, "content": "What is Tesla's battery warranty?
+Tesla’s battery warranty typically lasts for 8 years or about 150,000 miles, depending on the model." }, ...
-        },
-        {
-            "content": "What is Tesla's battery warranty?
-Tesla’s battery warranty typically lasts for 8 years or about 150,000 miles, depending on the model."
-        },
-        {
-            "content": "What happens if the Tesla battery completely drains?
-The car will need to be towed to a charging station."
-        }
-    ],
-    "handoverToHumanNeeded": false
+    ]
 }
 ```